-These pancakes are completely sugar-free, sweetened only with the maple syrup to serve.
+These Avocado Blueberry Pancakes are completely sugar-free, sweetened only with the maple syrup to serve.
 If you feel this will be a problem for kids used to sweetener in pancakes, feel free to add a couple for tablespoons of coconut sugar or rapadura to the pancake batter (with the wet ingredients).

 Avocado has a unique nutrition profile if you take into consideration the fact that it contains a range of vitamins and minerals (such as vitamin K, vitamin E, B-vitamins, potassium) as well as being a rich source of monounsaturated fats.
 The blueberries contribute protective antioxidants as well as having a pretty fabulous nutrient profile also.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit any specific dietary requirements.

 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

 Avocado Blueberry Pancakes

 - ½ tsp ground cinnamon

 - 180 ml milk (¾ cup) cow or coconut

 - 1 tbsp butter, ghee or macadamia oil